soxfox42/soxfox.me/content/blog/december-adventure-2025/index.md

 I ended up using a custom `layout` option for the colour selector, because that way I can keep the nice visual element of a colour picker while supporting my own colours.
 On the watch, when I receive the config, I convert from the full colour value to a single byte from 0 to 4.
 Thankfully the Clay config comes from a JavaScript file, so I can add some logic to automatically update the options for black/white platforms, which wouldn't be possible with plain JSON.

 Some final fixes for the top/bottom text, and I have a working Pebble Classic watchface (which should also run on Pebble 2).
-Hopefully I'll get that out onto the Pebble appstore tomorrow :)
+Hopefully I'll get that out onto the Pebble appstore tomorrow :) The code is on [the aplite branch](https://github.com/soxfox42/shine-through/tree/aplite).

 {{< figure src="aplite-done.png" caption="Shine Through on Aplite, for real!" >}}